• Skip to primary navigation

 Address: 8137 W Clemetson Road, Coeur d’Alene, Idaho

 Although this isn’t a boutique hotel, you might like to try this unique bed and breakfast in Coeur d’Alene.
-It’s the most highly-rated accommodation in Coeur d’Alene and a lot of that is to do with the local hospitality and the beautiful outdoor space.
-The decor is eclectic maximalism, so it won’t be to everyone’s taste but the scenic location is probably more important.
+It’s the most highly-rated accommodation in Coeur d’Alene, and much of that concern the local hospitality and the beautiful outdoor space.
+The decor is eclectic maximalism, so it won’t be to everyone’s taste, but the scenic location is probably more important.

 Resort Style